North Downs Line

-The majority of the North Downs Line was constructed by the independent Reading, Reigate and Guildford Railway company (RG&RR), although the section between Guildford and Ash Junction was built by the London and South Western Railway.
+The majority of the North Downs Line was constructed by the independent Reading, Guildford and Reigate Railway company (RG&RR), although the section between Guildford and Ash Junction was built by the London and South Western Railway.
 The line opened in 1849 and services were run from the outset by the South Eastern Railway, which took over the RG&RR in 1852.
 Three sections of the line were electrified by the Southern Railway in the 1930s although around 29 mi remain unelectrified.
 In the early 21st century, infrastructure works to increase the capacity of the line were undertaken, including the provision of new platforms at Reading and Redhill.